Dragon8029/100-days-of-code/Attempt6.md

 Worked my way through chapters 12, 13 and 14 of Jon Duckett's HTML & CSS book.
 Covered learning how to style text, boxes, lists, tables and forms.
 It was a productive morning.

 ---

+##D8/100:
+*Aug 5, 2019*

+Made my way through chapter 15 today.
+It was a big chapter.
+All about layouts.

+---